lpapailiou/fac/README.md

 <ul>
 <li>Conditional expressions are quite similar to arithmetic expressions, except they must be enclosed in (round) brackets.</li>
 <li>Conditional expressions use comparing (<, <=, ==, ...) or evaluating (&&, ||) operators.</li>
+<li>Conditional expressions or boolean values can be switched by exclamation marks.
+The exclamation marks
+cannot be placed before the outer brackets if a conditional expression is used in a if-then or while statement.</li>
 </ul>

     // examples